Get free delivery on orders over $50 with code FREEDELIVERY. See details.

 How (and When) to Test Your Smoke Alarm

-A good rule of thumb is: Test alarms on the first of the month and replace the batteries on the first of the year.
-Think of it as a great New Year’s resolution you can use to protect yourself and your home and family.
+A good rule of thumb is: Test alarms on the first of the month and replace the batteries on the first day of spring and the first day of fall as a helpful way to remember.

 What is a Carbon Monoxide Smoke Alarm?